absmach/supermq/README.md

 We take your privacy and data security seriously.
 All data collected is handled in accordance with our stringent privacy policies and industry best practices.

+Data collection is on by default and can be disabled by setting the env variable:
+`MF_SEND_TELEMETRY=false`

 By utilizing Mainflux, you actively contribute to its improvement.
 Together, we can build a more robust and efficient IoT platform.
 Thank you for your trust in Mainflux!

 [banner]: https://github.com/mainflux/docs/blob/master/docs/img/gopherBanner.jpg